STRATEGIC VALUE IN A UNIFIED MISSION

-Interdiction teams, often composed of just one or two highly trained officers, operate with agility and precision.
-Their approach is proactive and intelligence-driven, yielding high-impact arrests and seizures through real-time enforcement.
+Interdiction teams consist of one or two highly trained officers.
+They operate with agility and precision.
+Their proactive, intelligence-driven approach leads to high-impact arrests and seizures.

-These officers specialize in identifying criminal activity during traffic stops, parcel interdictions, and transportation hub surveillance.
-Their productivity, measured in felony cases, narcotics seized, weapons recovered, and cash interdicted, is often achieved with minimal personnel and resources.
-They are a tactical force multiplier that can deliver daily operational returns.
+These officers excel at identifying criminal activity during traffic stops, parcel interdictions, and surveillance at transportation hubs.
+Their productivity is impressive.
+They measure success in felony cases, narcotics seized, weapons recovered, and cash interdicted.
+All this is often achieved with minimal personnel and resources.
+They are tactical force multipliers, delivering daily operational returns.

-Narcotics units conduct long-term investigations that target criminal organizations from the inside out.
-These cases often require months of surveillance, technical support, undercover operations, and coordination with local, state, and federal partners.
+Narcotics units conduct long-term investigations.
+They target criminal organizations from the inside out.
+These cases require months of surveillance, technical support, undercover operations, and coordination with local, state, and federal partners.

-Their value lies in dismantling distribution networks, developing high-level informants, and pursuing prosecutions that produce lasting disruption.
-While more resource-intensive, these operations are essential for targeting complex structures beyond the reach of short-term interdiction efforts.
+The value of these units lies in dismantling distribution networks.
+They develop high-level informants and pursue prosecutions that create lasting disruption.
+While more resource-intensive, these operations are essential.
+They target complex structures beyond the reach of short-term interdiction efforts.

-Command staff should view interdiction and narcotics as interlocking tools.
-Interdiction efforts frequently generate intelligence that can spark broader investigations.
-Likewise, narcotics cases often benefit from interdiction officers seizing loads or intercepting communications in real time.
+Command staff must view interdiction and narcotics as interlocking tools.
+Interdiction efforts often generate intelligence that sparks broader investigations.
+Conversely, narcotics cases benefit from interdiction officers seizing loads or intercepting communications in real-time.

-Investing in both ensures a balanced enforcement posture—quick-impact interdiction to maintain daily pressure on criminal activity, and strategic narcotics operations to take out deeper, more insulated threats.
+Investing in both ensures a balanced enforcement posture.
+Quick-impact interdiction maintains daily pressure on criminal activity.
+Strategic narcotics operations eliminate deeper, more insulated threats.

 Case Example 1: Interdiction Officer Success — Highway Stop Leads to Major Seizure